ajrcarey/pdfium-render/README.md

 ## Static linking

-If you prefer link Pdfium directly into your executable at compile time, use the optional `static` crate feature.
+If you prefer to link Pdfium directly into your executable at compile time, use the optional `static` crate feature.
 This enables the `Pdfium::bind_to_statically_linked_library()` function which binds directly to the Pdfium functions included in your executable: